Ebony is located in southern Brunswick County, VA - en route to Lake Gaston from I-85

 Please Note: We are not a 501(c)(3) organization.
 That said, all donations and expenditures will be processed through a stand-alone bank account with transparent reporting available as requested.
 After donating, you will receive a receipt for your contribution.
 Identity of anonymous donors will be masked from reports.

-If you can help, a donation to this cause would be greatly appreciated.
 Please mail a check payable to "Keep Ebony Country Fund" to:

 Keep Ebony Country

 Ebony, VA 23845

 If you would like to make an anonymous donation, add a note to your check.

 In response to those who have requested an electronic method instead of check, Anne can facilitate.
 Zelle or Venmo to Anne Hartley 919-602-5012.
 Upon receipt, she will deposit in the Keep Ebony Country fund managed by Kay Whitehead in your name.
 Please indicate "Keep Ebony Country Fund" on your transaction or something that distinguishes it as such.